The Best Business in the World

 With a monthly capital growth of 4%, how much do you think you'd be making by the end of your 5th year of Forex trading?

 The answer: $55k per month (compared to $25k per month in the graphic design business).

 In a normal business, your income goes up incrementally as it increases via arithmetic growth (i.e. in fixed "steps").

 With a Forex trading business, your income goes up exponentially via geometric growth (i.e. compounding).

-Note: Here, we're not even taking into account the growing asset (trading capital) you'd be accumulating as a trader, as opposed to the depreciating assets (such as office furniture and equipment) you'd have to spend on as a traditional business owner.
+Note: We're not even taking into account the growing asset (trading capital) you'd be accumulating as a trader, as opposed to the depreciating assets (office furniture, equipment etc) you'd have to spend on as a traditional business owner.